OfficeDev/Office-Add-in-Commands/FAQ.md

 Please see the [readme](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/blob/master/README.md).

-###Debug: Buttons not showing
-**I'm using Visual Studio F5 to deploy my add-in but I don't see any buttons on the Ribbon, why?**

-Deploying via Visual Studio F5 is in preview.
-See instructions at the bottom of [readme](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/blob/master/README.md).

 **I deployed the Add-in manifest using a SharePoint App Catalog, which shows as "My organization" in the insertion dialog and I don't see buttons on the Ribbon, Why?**

 Deploying Add-ins with commands via the SharePoint Add-in Catalog is not supported